-The Board of Directors is responsible for the other information.
-The other information comprises the information included in the annual report, but does not include the financial statements and our auditor's report thereon, which is expected to be made available to us after the date of this auditor's report.
+Management is responsible for the other information.
+The other information comprises the information included in the Company's Annual Report, but does not include the financial statements and our auditor's report thereon, which is expected to be made available to us after the date of this auditor's report.

 Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.

 In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-When we read the annual report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.
+When we read the Company's Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.

-PricewaterhouseCoopers, License No. 25, Kingdom Tower, P.O.
-Box 8282, Riyadh 11482, Kingdom of Saudi Arabia T: +966 (11) 211-0400, F: +966 (11) 211-0401, www.pwc.com/middle-east
+PricewaterhouseCoopers Public Accountants (professional limited liability company), CR No. 1010371622, capital of 500,000 SAR, national address: 2239 Al Urubah Rd, Al Olaya District, postal code 12214, secondary number 9597, Riyadh, Kingdom of Saudi Arabia, physical address: Kingdom Tower, floor 24.
+T: +966 (11) 211-0400, F: +966 (11) 211-0401, www.pwc.com/middle-east

-Independent auditor's report to the shareholder of Audi Capital Company (A Mixed Closed Joint Stock Company) (continued)
+Independent auditor's report to the shareholders' of Audi Capital Company (A Mixed Closed Joint Stock Company) (continued)

-Responsibilities of the Board of Directors and those charged with governance for the financial statements
+Responsibilities of management and those charged with governance for the financial statements

-The Board of Directors is responsible for the preparation and fair presentation of the financial statements in accordance with International Financial Reporting Standards, that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by SOCPA, and the applicable requirements of the Regulations for Companies and the Company's By-laws, and for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with International Financial Reporting Standards, that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by SOCPA, and the applicable requirements of the Regulations for Companies and the Company's By-laws, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Board of Directors is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the board of directors either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance, i.e. the Board of Directors and the Audit Committee are responsible for overseeing the Company's financial reporting process.
+The Board of Directors is responsible for overseeing the Company's financial reporting process.